Treating Your Broken Arm

 Your arm is made up of three bones: the radius, the ulna, and the humerus.
 When one or more of these bones become fractured, it can lead to pain, swelling, and even deformity.
-Dr. Gregg A. Vagner can treat a broken arm through treatments such as immobilization, physical therapy, or surgery.
-He will first assess the severity of the injury during a consultation at our Cedar Park, TX, office or another one of our Austin-area locations.
-Dr. Vagner is fellowship-trained and can address even the most complex cases.
+Our orthopedic specialists can treat a broken arm through treatments such as immobilization, physical therapy, or surgery.
+We will first assess the severity of the injury during a consultation at our Cedar Park, TX, office or another one of our Austin-area locations.

 In many cases, individuals hear a snapping or cracking sound when a bone fracture occurs.
 Additional symptoms of a broken arm include:

 - Severe pain that may worsen with movement